Expurple/smawg/README.md

 ### Missing features (in progress)

-* Effects from different region types (Seas, Mountains, etc).
+* Effects from Lakes and Seas.
 * Unique Race and Special Power abilities.

 ### Future plans